 Aircraft Fuel Level Sensors

-Some smaller aircraft use the same sensing mechanisms as automobiles in their fuel level sensors; however, in larger aircraft, a number of sensors are used to cover the increased size of the fuel tank.
+Some smaller aircraft use the same fuel sensor mechanisms as automobiles in their fuel level sensors; however, in larger aircraft, a number of sensors are used to cover the increased size of the fuel tank.
 It is imperative for aircraft to avoid the inaccuracies present in some automotive fuel level sensors, as the stakes are much higher—loss of fuel could have catastrophic consequences.
-Additionally, sensors used in aircraft must be able to cope with changes in altitude; therefore, they are more sophisticated than automotive fuel level sensors.
+Additionally, sensors used in aircraft must be able to cope with changes in altitude; therefore, they are more sophisticated than automotive fuel sensors.
 Aircraft typically rely on either ultrasonic or capacitance sensors.

 Ultrasonic sensors measure the height of the fuel in the tank by sending out ultrasonic signals, which are measured on the other side of the tank via another sensor.
-On the other hand, when capacitance sensors are used, the fuel passes through special vents when it consumed, causing the capacitance to change in the sensors, enabling the level of the fuel in the tank to be determined.
+On the other hand, when capacitance sensors are used, the fuel passes through special vents when it is consumed, causing the capacitance to change in the sensors, enabling the level of the fuel in the tank to be determined.
 This information is then passed on to the pilots via the onboard computing system.

 Sources and Further Reading: